EU seeks clarification on Italy's breach of debt-cutting goals

 Italy's 2015 budget proposal showed a "significant deviation" from its previous plan for achieving a balanced budget in structural terms, or adjusted for the effects of the business cycle, according to a letter from incoming Jobs and Growth Commissioner Jyrki Katainen released on Thursday.

-Italian Prime Minister Matteo Renzi took a risk with Brussels last week when he set out 18 billion euros (14.20 billion British pounds) in tax cuts in next year's draft budget and pushed back a target date for achieving a structural balanced budget by a year to 2017.
+Italian Prime Minister Matteo Renzi took a risk with Brussels last week when he set out 18 billion euros ($22.8 billion) in tax cuts in next year's draft budget and pushed back a target date for achieving a structural balanced budget by a year to 2017.

 In the letter to Economy Minister Pier Carlo Padoan and published on the ministry's web site, Katainen also said he wanted "to know how Italy could ensure full compliance with its budgetary policy obligations" in next year's budget.